clearlinux/clear-linux-documentation/source/clear-linux/reference/collaboration/writing-guide.rst

 document describes guidelines for writing documentation that is clear, concise, confident, and courteous.

+Refer to :ref:`structure-formatting` for details on how we use reStructuredText and Sphinx in our documents.

+This document contains the following sections:

 .. contents:: :local:
    :depth: 1

 Use simple English
 ******************

-Write using simple English: Be brief, get to the point, communicate only the information that is needed.
+Write using simple English: Be brief and communicate only the information that is needed.
 Be friendly and informative.
-Emphasize clarity and avoid unnecessarily complicated or technical terms.
+Emphasize clarity and avoid complicated or technical terms.
 Make the content accessible to non-native speakers.

 Be brief
 ========